rootnotez/WAAAVE_GUIDE/README.md

 - [ARTIFICIAL_LIFE Manual](https://andreijaycreativecoding.com/Artificial-Life-Manual)

 ## VSEJET (Video Synthesis Ecosphere Jetson Nano)
+These run on the Nvidia Jetson Nano 4gb w/ sd-card (non-emmc version).
+GRAVITY_WAAAVES is one of the more advanced instruments.
+WAAAVE_POOL HD also runs on the Jetson Nano.
+And the GRAVITY_WAAAVES sd-card also has WAAAVE_POOL as a boot option.
 - [VSEJET Manuals](https://andreijaycreativecoding.com/VSEJET-Manuals)
 - [VSEJET DIY INSTRUCTIONS](https://andreijaycreativecoding.com/VSEJET-DIY-INSTRUCTIONS)
 - [VSEJET Images](https://andreijaycreativecoding.com/VSEJET-images)